 - Seeed Studio (Reasonable pricing, not as many options as Advanced Circuits, but more freedom than OSH Park) – Seeed studio has made a point to focus on hobbyist work and their dedication is clear.
 You can get a 2-layer 5cm x 5cm board starting at $9.99, and they include free testing which is a great deal.

-These are my top five, but as I noted earlier, there are many, many more out there.
+These are just some of my recommendations, but as I noted earlier, there are many, many more out there.
 Suggest your own favorites in the comments below.

 Defining your Design Rules